DFKI-NLP/kibad-llm/README.md

 See [configs/evaluate.yaml](./configs/evaluate.yaml) for further information and options.

+Note: The `confusion_matrix` metric calculates the confusion matrix just for a single field, which needs to be specified (`metric.field=<field>`).
+To evaluate multiple fields at once, use multirun below.

 #### Multirun

 Hydra multirun can be used with both inference and evaluation to systematically explore multiple configurations in one go.
 It is enabled by passing comma-separated values to one or more parameters and adding `--multirun` (or `-m`) to the command line.
 Hydra will then execute one run for each resulting parameter combination (see the [Hydra multirun docs](https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run/)).